Lewis Township, Northumberland County, Pennsylvania

-Lewis Township is a township in Northumberland County, Pennsylvania, United States.
-The population at the 2010 Census was 1,915, an increase over the figure of 1,862 tabulated in 2000.
+Lewis Township is a township that is located in Northumberland County, Pennsylvania, United States.
+The population at the time of the 2010 Census was 1,915, an increase over the figure of 1,862 that was tabulated in 2000.

 History

 The Hower-Slote House was listed on the National Register of Historic Places in 1979.

 Geography

 According to the United States Census Bureau, the township has a total area of 26.4 square miles (68.3 km2), all land.